KimberlyB5/Comparing-Crime-LouisvilleKY-MemphisTN/README.md

     "In the FBI’s Uniform Crime Reporting (UCR) Program, violent crime is composed of four offenses: murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault.
 Violent crimes are defined in the UCR Program as those offenses which involve force or threat of force."

-Using this as a guide I sorted Louisville's detailed data into 3 Categories Major Property Crime, Major Violent Crime and Other.
-The other did not fit into either category i.e. drug/alcohol charges, disturbing the peace, etc.
+Using this as a guide, I sorted Louisville's detailed data into 3 Categories: Major Property Crime, Major Violent Crime, and Other.
+The Other did not fit into either the Major Property Crime or Major Violent Crime category i.e. drug/alcohol charges, disturbing the peace, etc.

 My data consists of the following data fields: